-- FRADV-865: Frame capture can take a long time and needs further performance optimization. - FRADV-4841: API modelling is not yet handling indirect draws. - FRADV-4841: API modelling is not yet handling base-vertex draws. - FRADV-4978: API modelling is not yet fully handling multi-context OpenGL ES applications, although it should mostly work. - FRADV-4972: API modelling is not yet handling OpenGL ES vertex array objects. - FRADV-3557: API modelling is not yet handling Vulkan 1.3 or the dynamic rendering extensions. - FRADV-4980: API modelling is not handling command buffers that are created before the captured frame burst.
-We have no plan to support this functionality, as doing so would be very invasive to application performance. - FRADV-3898: Actual and Ideal mesh memory bandwidth is not yet factoring in the position/non-position attribute use in the vertex shader; the only factor considered is the presence of padding bytes in the buffer memory layout. - FRADV-3546: Transfer commands are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4639: Compute dispatches are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-3558: Float image formats are not yet supported in the Framebuffer view. - FRADV-4951: Render Graph view doesn't currently reflect the effect of Vulkan resolve attachments. - Modelling is not handling stencil-only surface attachments for OpenGLES or Vulkan.
+- FRADV-4841: API modelling is not yet handling indirect draws. - FRADV-4841: API modelling is not yet handling base-vertex draws. - FRADV-4978: API modelling is not yet fully handling multi-context OpenGL ES applications, although it should work for most content. - FRADV-4972: API modelling is not yet handling OpenGL ES vertex array objects. - FRADV-3557: API modelling is not yet handling Vulkan 1.3 or the dynamic rendering extensions. - FRADV-4980: API modelling is not handling command buffers that are created before the captured frame burst.
+We have no plan to support this functionality, as doing so would be very invasive to application performance. - FRADV-3898: Actual and Ideal mesh memory bandwidth is not yet factoring in the position/non-position attribute use in the vertex shader.
+The only factor current considered is the presence of padding bytes in the buffer memory layout. - FRADV-3546: Transfer commands are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4639: Compute dispatches are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4951: Render Graph view does not currently reflect the effect of Vulkan resolve attachments. - Modelling is not handling stencil-only surface attachments for OpenGL ES or Vulkan.
 Packed depth-stencil surfaces are supported.